 - B&B Hardware v.
 Hargis (March 2015)

 Goodwin achieved a major victory for B&B Hardware before the U.S. Supreme Court, which addressed when a decision of the Trademark Trial and Appeal Board may also bind a federal district court, through the doctrine of issue preclusion.
-The team representing B&B Hardware was led by Appellate Litigation Practice co-chair Willy Jay, along with partners Rob Carroll and Ira Levy, and associate Jacob Osborn.
+The team representing B&B Hardware was led by Appellate Litigation Practice co-chair Willy Jay, along with partner Rob Carroll, and associate Jacob Osborn.

 - Teva v.
 Sandoz (January 2015)